-Another of the nicknames of Bologna is “la rossa,” or the red.
+Another of Bologna’s nicknames is “la rossa,” or the red.
 This nickname has a double meaning.
 Originally it referred to the red rooftops and reddish buildings of the historical center of Bologna.

 Another explanation for this nickname came much later in Bologna’s history.
 After WWII, the city was often regarded as a communist bastion, and a large portion of the population supported left or far-left ideologies.

-Bologna is also known as la turrita, or “the towered” because of many medieval towers.
-Constructed between the 12th and the 13th century, these were mainly defensive stone towers reaching as high as 97 meters.
+Bologna is also known as la turrita, or “the towered” because of its many medieval towers.
+Constructed between the 12th and 13th centuries, these were mainly defensive stone towers reaching as high as 97 meters.

 At one time, there were more than 100 medieval towers in Bologna.
 It was something really impressive.
 So much that Dante even mentioned it in Inferno, the first part of the Divine Comedy.
 Most of the towers were demolished during the posterior centuries; others fell.
 Yet, some remained and became a famous sight of Bologna through the centuries.

-Today, there are about 20 towers that you can still see in Bologna.
-The most famous are the twin towers, the Asinelli Tower with 97 m, and the Garisenda Tower.
-Though, there are a few impressive others.
+Today, there are about 20 towers you can still see in Bologna.
+The most famous are the Twin Towers, the Asinelli Tower with 97 m, and the Garisenda Tower.
+However, there are a few impressive others.
 Fewer than twenty towers can still be seen in today’s Bologna.
-Among the remaining ones are the Azzoguidi Tower (with 61 m), the Prendiparte Tower (60 m), the Scappi Tower (39 m), Uguzzoni Tower (32 m), Guidozagni Tower, and Galluzzi Tower.
+Among the remaining ones are the Azzoguidi Tower (61 m), the Prendiparte Tower (60 m), the Scappi Tower (39 m), the Uguzzoni Tower (32 m), the Guidozagni Tower, and the Galluzzi Tower.

 What is Bologna known for?
-The network of porticoes is one of the most significant symbols of the city and clearly another of the famous architectonical features of Bologna.
-The porticoes are so substantial that in 2021 UNESCO has made them part of their World Heritage list.
+The network of porticoes is one of the most significant symbols of the city and clearly another of the famous architectural features of Bologna.
+The porticoes are so substantial that in 2021, UNESCO made them part of its World Heritage list.

 As UNESCO says, “the porticoes have become an expression and element of Bologna’s urban identity.”
-There is more than 62km of porticoes in Bologna; some were built in wood, others in brick or stone, and others reinforced concrete.
-They cover roads, squares, paths, and walkways, sometimes on one side of the street, others in both.
+There are more than 62km of porticoes in Bologna; some were built in wood, others in brick or stone, and others reinforced concrete.
+They cover roads, squares, paths, and walkways, sometimes on one side of the street, others on both.